wick3dr0se/sysfetch/README.md

 </div>

 ### Debugging:
-Uncomment `exec 2>/dev/null` to output all errors in terminal
+Comment out `exec 2>/dev/null` to output all errors in terminal

 ## Contributing:
 Fork this repository, then clone this branch from your fork